Table of Contents

 git push origin tag "pmd_releases/${RELEASE_VERSION}"

 Once we have pushed the tag, GitHub Actions take over and build a new version from this tag.
-Since
+Since it is a tag build and a release version (version without SNAPSHOT), eventually the workflow “Publish Release” will be triggered which will upload the release at the various places.
+This is all automated in GitHub Actions Workflows.

 Here is, what happens:

 - Deploy and release the build to maven central, so that it can be downloaded from https://repo.maven.apache.org/maven2/net/sourceforge/pmd/pmd/.
 This is done automatically, if the build doesn’t fail for any reason.
 Note, that unit tests are not executed anymore, since they have been run already locally before pushing the tag.
-The plugin nexus-staging-maven-plugin is used to upload and publish the artifacts to maven central.

 docs/